-Another product I often use from the same company is Delight Air Dry Clay This light, marshmallow-like paste takes detail beautifully and blends with a damp paint brush.
-I use it for modeling very small scale miniatures and have used it for the items listed below as it's handling properties are ideal for these purposes:
+Another product we often use from the same company is Delight Air Dry Clay This light, marshmallow-like paste takes detail beautifully and blends with a damp paintbrush.

 08 of 19

 Epoxy resin is really a heavy varnish, used most often to gloss coat wood surfaces.
 It doesn't deserve nearly the reputation of difficulty most miniaturists seem to award it.
 Measure carefully, mix properly, and you can simulate all kinds of water and liquids provided you limit the depth of the finish you pour.

 Although many modelers assume epoxy resin is the only way to mimic water effects for large-scale scenes, there are several easier methods which can be more realistic for items like miniature ponds, waterfalls, and other purposes.Continue to 9 of 19 below.

 09 of 19